hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 - "Learn how to invoke the different accelerator packages across different hardwares"
 keypoints:
-- "The five accelerator packages currently offered by LAMMPS are i) OPT, ii) USER-INTEL, iii) USER-OMP, iv) GPU, v) Kokkos"
+- "The five accelerator packages currently offered by LAMMPS are i) OPT, ii) USER-INTEL, iii) USER-OMP, iv) GPU, v) KOKKOS"
-- "Kokkos is available for use on all types of hardware.
+- "KOKKOS is available for use on all types of hardware.
 Other accelerator packages are hardware specific"
 - "To invoke a package in LAMMPS, the notation is `package <style> <arguments>`, where `style` is the package you want to invoke"